Good to know

 Men aged between 30 and 40 and post-menopause women inevitably tend to gain weight.
 Fasting can interrupt this tendency.
 Many people keep their normal weight through fasting or counter the tendency to gain weight by following a regular, professionally supervised therapeutic fasting schedule.
 When fasting, the primary source of energy right from the start is fat and not protein.
 It is also true that protein is broken down during fasting, partly from the muscle cells.
 However, muscle cells are able to release proteins without being harmed in the process.
 On the contrary: the breaking down of proteins is a reversible phenomenon, and can have a therapeutic effect for certain illnesses.
 A preliminary loss of fluids occurs during fasting as it does with most other diets.
 This can be explained on the one hand by the loss of the water bound to glycogens and proteins, and on the other by the desalinating and dehydrating effects of fasting.
 This has a highly positive effect on high blood pressure and oedemas.

 How can fasting help to detoxify a person’s body?

-The concept of detox fasting according to Dr Otto Buchinger is a purging process, giving the person fasting a feeling of lightness and greater clarity on the one hand and producing physical changes such as cleansed skin, improved breathing, feelings of well-being, and a marked reduction of complaints on the other.
+The concept of detox fasting according to Dr Otto Buchingeris a purging process that gives you a feeling of lightness and greater clarity on the one hand and produces physical changes such as cleansed skin, improved breathing, feelings of well-being, and a marked reduction of complaints on the other.